pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

   :language: cpp
   :caption: Addition overloaded for Fraction

+  //using functions to abstract the idea of a fraction
   #include <iostream>
   using namespace std;

   class Fraction {
       public:
           Fraction(int top = 0, int bottom = 1) {